 Georgia, South Carolina lawmakers discuss Biden’s inauguration

-WASHINGTON (Gray DC) - Change is coming to Washington, DC – as President Joe Biden starts his first day in office, as Democrats regain control of the White House.
+WASHINGTON (Gray DC) - Change is coming to Washington, D.C. – as President Joe Biden took office and Democrats regained control of the White House.

 But despite all that, lawmakers on both sides of the aisle from Georgia and South Carolina still attended the inauguration to support the democratic process.

-“The security is – I’ve never seen anything like it…” mused Georgia Republican Congressman Rick Allen.
+“The security is – I’ve never seen anything like it,” mused Georgia Republican Congressman Rick Allen, of Augusta.

 A new chapter begins in Washington.
 President Joe Biden and Vice President Kamala Harris are sworn into office, surrounded by tens of thousands of National Guard troops and law enforcement officials.